 Engaging with stakeholders

-Improvements in this sector are made possible by the Advocacy for Change (DSO) and Practice for Change (DDE) programmes.
-The DSO programme brings together all stakeholders through a series of platforms to engage and drive producer-specific policy processes.
+Improvements in this sector are made possible by the Dutch Sustainable Economic Development Department (DDE).
+The DDE programmes bring together all stakeholders through a series of platforms to engage and drive producer-specific policy processes.

 Increasing food security